Neurophysiology Lab Outline

 Lab Protocol 4: Running your Statistical Tests

-• you should calculate the average and standard deviation of the class data as well.
+- you should calculate the average and standard deviation.
 You can do this in the excel spreadsheet.
 You will NOT put these values into the t test calculator, however – you’ll want to use the raw data values to complete the t test.

 Lab Exit Checklist

-• Capture four images of the brain cortex, one in each of the four hemisphere’s on the microscope slide.
-Ensure you have clearly labelled your images.
+- Capture six images of the brain cortex, three in each of the two hemispheres of the brain assigned to you on the microscope slide.
+Ensure you have clearly labeled your images so you know which is which.

-• Calibrate ImageJ and measure the lesion density and the surface area of 5 lesions in each image.
-Record these values in the template tables (I and II) and add the raw data values to the class data set.
+- Calibrate ImageJ and measure the lesion density and the surface area of 5 lesions in each image.
+Record these values in the template tables (I and II).
 Upload your template tables, fully filled in, to your Crowdmark ELN.

 References